D-T-Walt/Library-Management-System/Group Project EXE/JRE/README.md

 ## ❌ Exit Instructions

 Users can safely log out or terminate the program from any main menu.
 On termination, all data is saved to local files.

+## 🖥️ Launch Instructions

+To run the Library Management System:

+- Execute the file: `LibraryManagementSystem.exe`
+- Important: This executable must be run from within the folder named `Group Project EXE` to ensure proper loading of all related files and data.

+You may create desktop or start menu shortcuts to the executable if desired, but the shortcut’s target must remain inside the `Group Project EXE` folder for the system to function correctly.

 ## 🧑‍🤝‍🧑 Credits